 The number of new exhibitions in a given year and total on display at the Smithsonian are measures of our research productivity and public access to the collections.
 Roughly, two-thirds of exhibitions are “permanent” or long-term and one-third are “temporary” exhibitions that showcase collection items not regularly on display.
 About two-thirds of exhibitions are classified as “major”; the other one-third are generally small cases or single special exhibit items.
 Explore our exhibitions.

-Attendance at Smithsonian educational offerings is an indicator of educational access and quality.
+Attendance at Smithsonian educational offerings and receipt of Smithsonian educator-created publications are indicators of educational access and quality.
 Educational programs range from on-site offerings such as docent-led tours, to digital learning opportunities, to special events such as the annual Folklife Festival on the National Mall.
 The Smithsonian Science Education Center’s inquiry-based science curriculum is helping students in every U.S. state and 25 countries worldwide gain first-hand experience of science and engineering practices.
 Visit our education page for more information.

 The number of visitors to the Smithsonian's public websites is an indicator of our online presence and access to our digital resources.
 The number represents data for over 200 websites.
 The Website Visitor Satisfaction Score derives from a random survey of website visitors across Smithsonian sites that represent more than 90 percent of its web traffic, and are benchmarked against an index for other nonprofit and education websites.